McOso/merkle-distributor/README.md

 # Claiming Tokens - Etherscan

-Right now the only way to claim tokens is to interact directly with the MerkleDistributor contract via Etherscan.
+Claiming tokens via interacting directly with the MerkleDistributor contract via Etherscan.

 ## How to Claim - Rinkeby TESTNET
 1. Find your address in the [merkle_tree.json](https://github.com/McOso/merkle-distributor/blob/uniform-dist/merkle_tree.json) file in this project.
 You will need the index, amount, and proof values.